joshgrib/mealplan-datavis/README.md

 I've been meaning to make a project to learn React for a while now, and this seemed like a perfect opportunity.
 I'm also aiming to keep this as a really clean repo(in the beginning at least), so I can use it as boilerplate later, because I'm also going to set up the environment.

 To set up the environment I'm going to follow this [Scotch.io article](https://scotch.io/tutorials/setup-a-react-environment-using-webpack-and-babel).

+## Next steps
+* Make MealCard and MealList
+* Add side menu to switch between meal info, plan info, and the table
+* Make list items not clickable or highlighting on mouseover